A.C.T., Inc. - Adults Caring For Teens

 Each week mentees meet with their mentors for two hours.
 The mentor/mentee dyads participate in various activities such as sports, cultural events, theatre, educational events, etc. The mentors are adult friends to the mentees.
 The mentees are encouraged to talk to their mentors about any issues that are of concern to them.
 All volunteer Mentors are fully trained and screened.

 Mentoring Children of Incarcerated Parents is about mentoring relationships.
 Our role is to bring mentors and children with incarcerated parents together and to facilitate quality mentoring relationships.
 This program makes it possible for many more young people throughout New York State to have mentors, and for many more families to enjoy all the benefits of mentoring.
-Children of Incarcerated parents between the ages of 5 to 18 are paired with trained, screened adult mentors.
-The pair is required to meet for a minimum of four hours per month.
-The mentor/mentee dyads participate in various activities such as sports, cultural events, theatre, educational events, etc. The mentors are adult friends to the mentees.
-The mentees are encouraged to talk to their mentors about any issues that are of concern to them.
-All volunteer Mentors are fully trained and screened.
+Children of Incarcerated parents are paired with trained, screened adult mentors.

-A 20 hour skill based training to equip returning citizens with the necessary tools to get and retain quality employment.
+Ready Set, Work! is a DOJ 20-hour skill-based training to equip returning citizens, and others with barriers to employment, gain the necessary tools to get and retain quality employment.
 There is also an emphasis on career planning and advancement, to encourage longevity in legitimate employment.
 The RSW!
 Curriculum includes the following modules:

 Module 1: Career Assessments